jslefche/sem_book/docs/02-Global_estimation.md

 ## Variance-based Structural Equation Modeling

 The classical approach to SEM is based on the the idea of variance and covariances.
-With >2 variables, you can construct a variance-covariance matrix, where the diagonals are the variances of each variable and the off-diagonals are the covariances between each pair.
+With >2 variables, we can construct a variance-covariance matrix, where the diagonals are the variances of each variable and the off-diagonals are the covariances between each pair.
 Consider our last example:

 ```r